New Chitose Airport

 What other facilities are there at New Chitose Airport?

-You can find prayer rooms, smoking areas and children's play areas.
+You can find prayer rooms and smoking areas.
 Ask at the information desks if you need to use a wheelchair within the airport or need assistance to get to your destination.

 For more information on facilities and services, check the New Chitose Airport website .